Arsenal on this day in history. The March Files.

 2 March 1957 Stan Charlton scored an equalising goal from 40 yards out in a 6th round FA Cup tie against WBA at the Hawthorns.
 It was his third and final goal for Arsenal and strangely, they all came in the FA Cup competition.

 2 March 1963: West Ham 0 Arsenal 4.
 The match proved to be the start of manager Billy Wright’s longest unbeaten run – six games – although three of these were draws.
 However Arsenal still managed 14 goals during the run.
 The game was also the League debut for Terry Anderson.
-It also ended a ten match jinx over the previous five years was finally broken when West Ham were beaten 4-0 at Upton Park.
+It was the first win over WHU in 10 league games.

 2 March 1971: League match 30 of the first Double season – Wolverhampton 0 Arsenal 3.
-After 3 defeats in the previous 5, Arsenal started a run of nine consecutive wins, and five without conceding a goal.
+After three defeats in the previous five, Arsenal started a run of nine consecutive wins, and five without conceding a goal.
 Arsmstrong, Kennedy and Radford scored.

 2 March 1974: Arsenal 1 Southampton 0.
 The fact that this was the first win in five, and that the crowd was just 19,210 reflected the decline of Arsenal’s fortune since the start of the decade.
 Ball scored.